Books

 This publication s is an in-depth exploration of the relationship between decisions of the High Court and broader political currents in Australia and investigages the patterns and effects of constitutional invalidation and dissent on the High Court over time, and their correlation with political trends and attitudes.
 It also examines the role of constitutional amendment in expressing popular constitutional understandings in the Australian system.

-Militant Democracy: Undemocratic Political Parties and Beyond (Routledge, 2015)
+Undemocratic Political Parties and Beyond book cover

 Svetlana Tyulkina

 This book offers a broad comparative look at the legal concept of militant democracy.
 It analyses both theoretical and substantive aspects of this concept, investigating its practice in a number of countries and on a diverse array of issues.
-Svetlana maps the historical development of militant democracy in constitutional theory and explores its interaction with various traditional and contemporary notions of democracy
+Svetlana maps the historical development of militant democracy in constitutional theory and explores its interaction with various traditional and contemporary notions of democracy.

 2014